Comparing the latent features of universal machine-learning interatomic potentials: Feature space comparison metrics

 \section{Feature space comparison metrics}

-To aid intuition for the difference between the Global Feature Reconstruction Error (GFRE) and the Local Feature Reconstruction Error (LFRE) introduced in Sec. \ref{sec:reconstruction-errors}, we present a minimal illustrative example in Fig. \ref{fig:errors}.
+To aid the reader's understanding of the the difference between the global feature reconstruction error (GFRE) and the local feature reconstruction error (LFRE) introduced in Sec.~\ref{sec:reconstruction-errors}, we present a minimal illustrative example in Fig. \ref{fig:errors}.